-The following is a list of changes made to the information provided in the OIP (Reference 5) and previous six month update (Reference 6).
+The following is a list of changes made to the information provided in the OIP (Reference 5) and previous six month update (Reference 9).
+These changes were performed to clarify the OIP and provide more accurate information due to being further along in the design process.
 These changes meet the NEI 13-02 compliance method.
-These changes were performed to clarify the OIP and provide more accurate information as the design process has matured.
-Based on the number and extent of revisions made to the OIP and to provide clarity for the BFN approach, a clean revised version (Revision 1) of the OIP is provided as Enclosure 2 to this letter.
+As this is the first submittal of the Phase 2 OIP, details related to Phase 2 compliance are not included.